 I’ve found that by putting my thoughts, desires and problems down on paper, without looking for a solution, stops them from circling around and around in my mind.
 Doing so, allows me to think more clearly and become present in the moment.

-Stream of consciousness journaling has also proven to be a valuable tool for helping me to fully express myself, even it if is just to myself at first.
+Stream of consciousness journaling has also proven to be a valuable tool for helping me to fully express myself, even if It’s just to myself at first.
 I’ve found that the more I communicate my thoughts on paper, without censoring myself, the easier it is to formulate and then articulate my opinion, view and needs to others.
 The more I honour and express my needs and desires the more my life flows and unfolds with ease.

 - keep your hand moving across the page, don’t let it stop